Category: Data

 On the other hand, if the characteristic is non-numerical such as education, sex, eye color, quality, intelligence, poverty, satisfaction, etc. the variable is referred to as a qualitative variable.
 A qualitative characteristic is also called an attribute.
 An individual or an object with such a characteristic can be counted or enumerated after having been assigned to one of the several mutually exclusive classes or categories (or groups).

 Mathematically, a quantitative variable may be classified as discrete or continuous.
-A discrete variable is one that can take only a discrete set of integers or whole numbers, which are the values are taken by jumps or breaks.
+A discrete variable can take only a discrete set of integers or whole numbers, which are the values taken by jumps or breaks.
 A discrete variable represents count data such as the number of persons in a family, the number of rooms in a house, the number of deaths in an accident, the income of an individual, etc.

-A variable is called a continuous variable if it can take on any value-fractional or integral––within a given interval, that is, its domain is an interval with all possible values without gaps.
+A variable is called a continuous variable if it can take on any value- fractional or integral––within a given interval, that is, its domain is an interval with all possible values without gaps.
 A continuous variable represents measurement data such as the age of a person, the height of a plant, the weight of a commodity, the temperature at a place, etc.

 A variable whether countable or measurable is generally denoted by some symbol such as $X$ or $Y$ and $X_i$ or $X_j$ represents the $i$th or $j$th value of the variable.
 The subscript $i$ or $j$ is replaced by a number such as $1,2,3, \cdots, n$ when referred to a particular value.